FloGa/scfs/README.md

     Windows or MacOS.

 -   It can only work with directories and regular files.
-Every other file type will be ignored or may end end up in a `panic!`.
+Every other file type will be ignored or may end up in a `panic!`.

--   The base directory will be mounted read-only in the new mount point and it is expected that it will not be altered while mounted.
+-   The base directory will be mounted read-only in the new mount point, and SCFS expects that the base directory will not be altered while mounted.